 There’s probably no other job against which we’re so prejudiced than that of sales manager.
 “You’re only on the phone all day” or “I just can’t imagine all that cold-calling” are things that one often hears about the job.
-Our colleague Felix, Head of Sales, talks about what the everyday duties of a sales manager really are, and the parts of his work at our Customer Experience Management Platform zenloop that he particularly enjoys.
+Our colleague Felix, Head of Sales, talks about what the everyday duties of a sales manager really are, and the parts of his work at our integrated Experience Management Platform zenloop that he particularly enjoys.

 I’m Felix and have been the Head of Sales at the Customer Experience Management Platform zenloop since 2018.
-After several great years in Hamburg I was drawn to the Berlin start-up scene where I feel I can freely live out my passion for sales and leadership.
+After several great years in Hamburg, I was drawn to the Berlin start-up scene where I feel I can freely live out my passion for sales and leadership.

 I started out in head-hunting and was able to take on lots of responsibility very early on.
 It was always thrilling for me to meld myself to new challenges and to continually find new strategies to help me do so.

-After three years in my profession I built my first sales team for a SaaS firm from the recruiting field and I began to focus on enterprise customers and management themes, before coming Head of Sales at zenloop.
+After three years in my profession, I built my first sales team for a SaaS firm from the recruiting field and I began to focus on enterprise customers and management themes, before coming Head of Sales at zenloop.

-On my second day at work, I was immediately pulled into an important conference, was deeply involved with the discussion and on that evening got to know many entrepreneurs and potential clients at an exclusive dinner.
+On my second day at work, I was immediately pulled into an important conference, was deeply involved with the discussion, and on that evening got to know many entrepreneurs and potential clients at an exclusive dinner.
 Thanks to this kickstart I was involved from day one and also gained increased self-confidence on the way.

 The trust of my team assists me daily in the making of good, rapid decisions and helps me to develop myself.